 Don’t forget to fill out your CEU form online to get the credit you deserve!
 All of the apps listed above can also be great for organization at work after you get back!
 Evernote is particularly nice for organizing, as you can have all of your ASHA notes in a single notebook, and then tag the individual notes with descriptors (like artic, pragmatics, cool research, or whatever you’d like) that will let you access them quickly and easily.

-Enjoy your time in Philly!
+Enjoy your time at the convention!